Purdue-CS193/homework-0-velan-arunmozhi/index.md

+# Velan Arunmozhi's First CS193 Homework
+Favorite Things About CS193:
+- It is taught by students
+- It is about useful concepts that I will use inside and outside of the classroom
+- It ends my Monday on a good note
+- It is a fun class
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.